chavalasantosh/SanTOK/OLD_DONT_TOUCH/docs/01-requirements/01-FSR_Full_System_Requirements.md

 ## 1. EXECUTIVE SUMMARY

-The Krishna Tokenizer is a **universal, stable, reversible, and high-performance** tokenization system designed to handle any file type with perfect reconstruction capabilities.
+The SanTOK Tokenizer is a **universal, stable, reversible, and high-performance** tokenization system designed to handle any file type with perfect reconstruction capabilities.
 The system provides comprehensive tokenization strategies, compression algorithms, and universal file handling with unique IDs by design.

 ### 1.1 System Purpose
 - **Primary Goal:** Universal text tokenization with perfect reversibility